adfresca/sdk-unity/README.eng.md

 ```

 For iOS, you don't need to add any codes of Unity
-So, we are now done with Push Notification Implementation!
+So, we are now done with Push Notification implementation!

 * * *